From Correspondence to Actions: Human-Like Multi-Image Spatial Reasoning in Multi-modal Large Language Models: Introduction

 \section{Introduction}

-Multi-image spatial reasoning requires models to answer questions when the necessary evidence is distributed across multiple partial views of a physical scene~\cite{wu2025spatialscorecomprehensiveevaluationspatial, gholami2025spatialreasoningvisionlanguagemodels, zhang2025from, yin2025spatialmentalmodelinglimited, yang2025mmsibenchbenchmarkmultiimagespatial}.
-Formally, given a set of images from different viewpoints and a question, the model must produce an answer by integrating information across the views.
+Multi-image spatial reasoning requires models to answer questions when the necessary evidence is distributed across multiple partial views of a physical scene~\cite{wu2025spatialscorecomprehensiveevaluationspatial, gholami2026spatial, zhang2025from, yin2025spatialmentalmodelinglimited, yang2025mmsibenchbenchmarkmultiimagespatial}.
+Formally, given a set of images from different viewpoints and a question, the model must produce an answer by integrating information across the views\footnote{In this work, we focus on \textit{static} multi-view settings, where the scene geometry is consistent across views.}.
 Unlike single-image settings, this task demands not only independent interpretation of each view but also the alignment and integration of partial observations across viewpoints~\cite{yang2025mmsibenchbenchmarkmultiimagespatial}.
 Despite substantial progress in single-image spatial reasoning for multimodal large language models (MLLMs)~\cite{Chen_2024_CVPR, cheng2024spatialrgpt, cai2024spatialbot, song2025robospatial, sun2025layoutvlm, liu2025ssr,chen2025sdvlm, wu2025reinforcing, li2025spatialladderprogressivetrainingspatial}, current models often struggle to reliably aggregate information across multiple viewpoints for effective multi-image reasoning~\cite{yin2025spatialmentalmodelinglimited, yang2025mmsibenchbenchmarkmultiimagespatial}.
 This gap motivates a closer examination of what learning signals are missing for effective multi-image spatial reasoning.

 Cognitive studies~\cite{Rock1983-ROCTLO, diwadker1997viewpoint, Roger1971mental, HEGARTY2004175, WANG2000215, roberta_1998, poth_2015} provide key insights into this challenge: humans often reason across multiple viewpoints by (1) establishing spatial correspondences across views and (2) performing stepwise viewpoint transformations.
 As illustrated in Figure~\ref{fig:cognitive}, \emph{cross-view correspondence} allows humans to recognize regions in different views that correspond to the same physical locations or entities, despite appearance variations, occlusions, and partial overlaps.
 Complementarily, \emph{stepwise viewpoint transformation} enables humans to take a sequence of actions to achieve viewpoint changes and to leverage these transformations for spatial reasoning.